 - Supported storage devices: hard drives, external hard drives, USB flash drives, SD cards, CF cards, etc.

-You can simply download the right version of iBoysoft Data Recovery on your computer and recover lost data from the external hard drive with 3 simple steps.
-After you retrieve files from this hard drive, you can reformat this unrecognizable external hard drive with ease.
+You can simply download iBoysoft Data Recovery on your computer and recover lost data from the external hard drive with 3 simple steps.

-1. Connect your inaccessible external hard drive to your computer properly and launch iBoysoft Data Recovery.
+1. Connect your corrupted external hard drive to your computer properly and launch iBoysoft Data Recovery.

-2. Select this hard drive in the context list and click Next to scan for your deleted or lost data on this drive.
+2. Select this hard drive in the context list and click Next to scan for data on this drive.

 Note: If your external hard drive is encrypted with BitLocker, you need to click on the BitLocker Data Recovery button at the upper right corner and then enter the correct password to recover data.